- Can I camp in Frontenac Park?

 Campers can stay at any one campsite cluster tentpad location a maximum of three (3) consecutive nights.
 You must vacate the site by 14h00 on the date you depart from the site.

 For overnight camping you must obtain an Interior Camping Permit which includes parking for vehicles.
 NOTE: the permit MUST be obtained at the Park Office during normal business hours PRIOR to entry into the interior.
 The park accepts payment by cash, VISA, MasterCard, American Express and debit card - no personal cheques.
+(See also: How do I get a permit when the Park Office is closed?).
 The rates are:

 Per Person per night(Age 18-over)